 Creating the Circuit

 The circuit for this project is simple.
-We have an LED connected to C0, and to GND via a 100 Ohm resistor.
+We have an LED connected to C0, and to GND via a 100 Ohm resistor (see resistor color codes to identify).
 The push button is connected to 3.3V and C1.
 The resting state of C1 is OFF, and this state is the value used to turn off the LED.

 To ensure that the push button resting state is OFF, a 10K Ohm resistor is used to pull C1 down to GND, effectively 0V.
 When the push button is pressed it connects 3.3V to C1, turning that pin ON and the value setting the LED to turn on.
 Please follow the diagram to correctly wire up your board.